mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/manual_review.png" height="60%" width="60%">
 </center>

 **But this approach doesn't scale well.** To stay atop the torrent of videos, we would need _30,000 reviewers_ working nonstop to catch all misinformation.
 Actually, make that _100,000_ if reviewers only work 8-hour shifts and have a lunch break.
-Add 1,000 to handle _re-review_ of videos that we take down but users [appeal](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
+Add 1,000 to handle _re-reviewing_ taken-down videos that users [appeal](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
 We're left with 101,000 reviewers, an unrealistic number even for a company as large as Google.<sup>[[1]](#1-intro)</sup>

-We need some way to reduce the amount of content that requires a human reviewer.
-Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, **what if we train a classifier (or several dozen) to _predict_ whether content is bad?** Our classifier will output some probability that a video is information.
-We can set some threshold on this probability, then only send videos that are likely to be misinformation out for manual review.
+We need some way to reduce the amount of content that requires manual review.
+Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, **what if we train a classifier (or several dozen) to _predict_ whether content is bad?** Our classifier will output the probability that a video is misinformation, and we can set some threshold above which we send over the video to review.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/misinfo_flow.png" height="70%" width="70%">
 </center>

 Depending on where we set this threshold, we can cut down 90%, or 99%, or 99.999%, or any percent of videos to review.
-Congrats!
-We set our threshold to require a video to be 99.9999999% likely to be misinformation, hire 1 reviewer, and call it a day.
+Awesome -- so we set our threshold to exclude 99.9999999% of videos, hire one reviewer to handle the remaining 1 minute per day, and congratulate ourselves for solving a tough problem.

 But... that doesn't quite work.
-Unless our model is perfect (which it never is), we're probably missing a lot of bad content by setting our threshold so high.
-But if we set our threshold too low, we might get so many videos that we need to hire more reviewers than we can afford. **So how do we choose a threshold?
+Unless our model is perfect (which it never is), **we're definitely missing a lot of bad content by setting our threshold so high.** Even if our model _is_ really accurate and we can automatically un-publish anything the model predicts to be violating, we'd still want _some_ people to review its decisions: we may not uncover biases or blind spots in our model if we never audit its outputs.

+On the other hand, though, if we set our threshold for manual review too low, we'll start digging into the bulk of the green distribution above: the benign videos.
+The number of reviewers we'll need to hire will quickly skyrocket, and much of what those reviewers look at will also not be misinformation.

+**So how do we choose a threshold?
 What are the tradeoffs we face when picking a number that determines whether a video is sent to review or not?**

 To answer these questions, we need to understand **precision** and **recall**, two metrics that are provide a framework for navigating the tradeoffs of systems involving machine learning classifiers.